nealcaren/a-century-of-negro-migration/progress.md

 - Rook Schrader was unable to find how to make footnotes into roman numerals, but will continue trying.
 - Rook Schrader has fixed Chapter 9's footnote formatting
 - Rook Schrader has checked Chapter 3 for accuracy and made the appropriate notes.

+### 2/23
+- Mia Neal is checking Chapter 5 for accuracy.